OChronic headaches / migraines affect about 1% of the UK population. Fortunately botox for migraine can help for up to 6 months.

 We advise patients to consult their GP in the first instance for treatments and investigations into severe/worrying/persistent headaches.
-Where patients have had a full check-up and diagnosis and tried other treatments, then Botox may provide an alternative option with potentially longer-lasting benefits.
+Where patients have had a full check-up and diagnosis and tried other treatments, then Botox for migraine may provide an alternative option.
+Potentially with longer-lasting benefits.

 Botox for Migraines

 Botox is a recognised and approved treatment for migraines.